Halke1986/starsector-ai-tweaks/README.md

 ### Uninstallation ###

-AI Tweaks can be safely removed from the game without breaking existing saves.
+AI Tweaks can be safely uninstalled without affecting existing save games.

-**NOTE:** Some mods may make it impossible to remove AI Tweaks from a save game without causing corruption.
+**NOTE:** Uninstalling AI Tweaks from a save that also uses [Starship Legends](https://fractalsoftworks.com/forum/index.php?topic=15321.0) may result in save game corruption.

-The only known incompatible mod is [Starship Legends](https://fractalsoftworks.com/forum/index.php?topic=15321.0).
+Otherwise, AI Tweaks and Starship Legends are fully compatible.

 ### Credits ###